2024-08-16 Weekly Update - math proofs, LeetCode, DuckDB, and networking

 Like most bloggers, I have a long backlog of unfinished posts.
 I aspire to write concise well-scoped ideas that I can quickly get out the door.
 But I tend to reverted to my natural discursive writing style and completionist tendencies which makes things hard to finish.

-To work on that I'm trying a "weekly update" format.
-I'm drawing direct inspiration from Simon Willison's "weeknotes (opens in a new tab)" as well as John D. Cook's short-form technical blogging (opens in a new tab).
+To work on that I’m trying a “weekly update” format.
+I’m drawing direct inspiration from Simon Willison’s “weeknotes” as well as John D. Cook’s short-form technical blogging.

 This is my first attempt at this format and it’s been a success in that I actually got something published!
 I hope you enjoy it.
 If you need a soundtrack while you read, may I suggest Four Tet’s latest album Three +